Ravi River: International water-sharing treaty

 The upper reaches of the main Indus River and its tributaries lie in India whereas the lower reaches are in Pakistan.
 Following the partition of India in August 1947, a dispute arose between India and Pakistan on sharing of the waters of the Indus River Basin.
 The dispute was resolved with the intervention of the World Bank and a treaty was signed in 1960 on sharing of the Indus waters between India and Pakistan.

 The Indus system of rivers comprises the three Western rivers in the Indus, the Jhelum and Chenab together with three eastern rivers: the Sutlej, the Beas, and the Ravi.
 To establish the ownership of these waters, Indus Water Treaty was signed between India and Pakistan on 1 April 1960, under the monitoring of the World Bank.
 The treaty, under Article 5.1, envisages the sharing of waters of the rivers Ravi, Beas, Sutlej, Jhelum, and Chenab which join the Indus River on its left bank (eastern side) in Pakistan.
 According to this treaty, Ravi, Beas, and Sutlej, which constitute the eastern rivers, are allocated for exclusive use by India before they enter Pakistan.
 However, a transition period of 10 years was permitted in which India was bound to supply water to Pakistan from these rivers until Pakistan was able to build the canal system for utilisation of waters of Jhelum, Chenab, and the Indus itself, allocated to it under the treaty.
 Similarly, Pakistan has exclusive use of the western rivers Jhelum, Chenab, and Indus but with some stipulations for the development of projects on these rivers in India.
 Pakistan also received one-time financial compensation for the loss of water from the eastern rivers.
 Since 31 March 1970, after the 10-year moratorium, India has secured full rights for use of the waters of the three rivers allocated to it.
 The treaty resulted in partitioning of the rivers rather than sharing of their waters.

 Under this treaty, the two countries also agreed to exchange data and co-operate in matters related to the treaty.
 For this purpose, the treaty envisaged the creation of the Permanent Indus Commission, with a commissioner appointed by each country.
 The Indus Waters Treaty is the only international treaty that has been implemented over the last 60 years with due diligence and sincerity by both India and Pakistan, in spite of many wars fought between the two countries (the treaty was not revoked either by India or Pakistan during the 1965 or the 1971 war).

-On February 2024, India completed the Shahpur Kandi Barrage, diverting approximately 1,150 cubic meters of water from the Ravi to irrigation projects in Indian-controlled areas.
+In February 2024, India completed the Shahpur Kandi Barrage, diverting approximately 1,150 cubic meters of water from the Ravi to irrigation projects in Indian-controlled areas.

 On March 1, 2025, India officially stopped the flow of Ravi River water into Pakistan after 45 years of delays, marking a significant shift in the region's water dynamics.